Systematic analysis of 3HDM symmetries: T-GOOFy transformations

 \section{T-GOOFy transformations}

 In the previous section, we considered transformations of $h_i$ and $h_i^\ast$ that differ by an overall minus sign (and complex conjugation).
-There, the GOOFy symmetries of Ref.~\cite{Ferreira:2023dke} were discussed, but for 3HDM, in terms of their action on the $SU(2)$ bilinear singlets, without addressing RGE stability.
+There, the GOOFy transformations of Ref.~\cite{Ferreira:2023dke} were discussed, but for 3HDM, in terms of their action on the $SU(2)$ bilinear singlets, without addressing RG stability; see Refs.~\cite{deBoer:2026ktb,Pilaftsis:2026wyw}.
 We now turn to a broader class of transformations, which we shall refer to as T-GOOFy transformations, following the transformations identified by Trautner in Ref.~\cite{Trautner:2025yxz} and also presented by eqs.~\eqref{Eq:HF_GOOFy_tr} and \eqref{Eq:GCP_GOOFy_tr}, when additional constraints are applied.

 To specify the action of these transformations, we employ the notation

 which indicates the subspace of $H$ on which the transformations act.
 For instance, such a transformation can be represented as a HF-type operation, $H \mapsto \mathrm{diag}(\mathcal{U}^{(1)},\, \mathcal{U}^{(2)})\,H$.
 However, this notation alone does not distinguish between HF and GCP transformations.
 We therefore employ a subscript notation consistent with earlier sections, and the first entry, $\mathcal{U}^{(1)}$, corresponds to the upper index of the full transformation acting on the $H$ fields.